-It is easily argued that we are in the middle of home cooking revolution.
+It is easily argued that we are in the middle of a home cooking revolution.
 Over the last ten to fifteen years, home cooking has grown in popularity among older millennials.
-This return to the kitchen is marked difference from the parents of said millennials.
+This return to the kitchen has marked a difference from the parents of said millennials.
 Many of us grew up with a steady diet of meat and potatoes – or, if your parents worked hours like mine did, lots of canned soup and fast food!

 However, the backlash from unhealthy eating habits has finally come back around to bite us in the posterior.
 Diet-related health issues from increasing lactose and/or gluten intolerances (including Celiac Disease) to rampant obesity and record levels of diabetes plague the United States.
 Thus was born the modern health food movement.

 This movement is more than just organic foods and locally sourced ingredients.
 It’s about taking control of the food we are putting into our bodies.
 It’s about improving your health and saving money with smart meal planning and fresh, unprocessed ingredients.
 It’s about leveraging modern tools to accomplish everyday goals.

 At SDI, we’ve had a recent increase in projects centered around food and cooking.
 This includes websites such as Farms and Forks, an eCommerce site selling and delivering organic food, to apps for recipes and shopping lists.
 We’ve even been getting app orders from local businesses following the fresh, good food movement – from beer gardens to food trucks, everyone is clamoring for their own app or website.
 If you have an app or website idea on your mind, contact us and get a free quote right away!

 And with good reason: mobile apps especially help drive business growth by increasing brand awareness, improving engagement, and encouraging customer loyalty.
 So our writing staff sat down with our marketing and development teams to figure out other ideas or features that could add value to our customer’s projects.